sadaigm/ai-as-agent/README.md

 - **Tool Interaction**: Select and add tools for the agent to use.
 - **UI Layout**: Split layout for agent configuration and result display.

-## New Features Coming Soon
+## New Features

 - **AI Roles Page**: A new page where users can manage and configure AI roles.
-AI roles will help define the behavior of the agent.
+AI roles help define the behavior of the agent.
+Users can view, add, edit, and delete roles.
 - **AI Tools Page**: A new page for users to configure and manage a list of available tools.
-Currently, a tool for "Getting Current Weather" is implemented as an example, but additional tools will be added in the future.
+Currently, a tool for "Getting Current Weather" is implemented as an example, but additional tools can be added.
+Users can view, add, edit, and delete tools.

-- **Tool Configuration**: Users will be able to add new tools dynamically to the agent's configuration.
-Tools will be stored and managed separately in local storage.
+  - **Tool Configuration**: Users can add new tools dynamically to the agent's configuration.
+Tools are stored and managed separately in local storage.

+    - **Function Tool**: Users can create tools that perform specific functions or calculations.
+These tools can be configured to take inputs and return results based on the defined logic.

+    - **REST API Tool**: Users can integrate any REST API as a tool for the AI agent.
+This allows the agent to fetch data or perform actions using external APIs, enhancing its capabilities.
+Users can configure API endpoints, request methods, headers, and parameters to tailor the API interactions to their needs.
+## Multi Agent Management

+- **Multiple Agents Management**: Users can create multiple agents and view the list of available agents in the Agent list view.
+Users can view, add, edit, and delete agents.

+### Benefits and Critical Usage of AI with Different Roles and Tool Support

+#### Benefits

+1. **Personalization**: By defining different AI roles, users can tailor the behavior and responses of AI agents to specific needs, such as an assistant, researcher, or advisor.
+2. **Efficiency**: Specialized roles allow AI agents to perform tasks more efficiently by focusing on specific functions and contexts.
+3. **Scalability**: Managing multiple agents with distinct roles enables users to scale their AI operations, handling various tasks simultaneously.
+4. **Enhanced Capabilities**: Integrating tools with AI agents extends their functionality, allowing them to perform complex tasks like fetching data from APIs or executing specific functions.

+#### Critical Usage

+1. **Research and Analysis**: AI agents with a "Researcher" role can gather and analyze data from various sources, providing insights and summaries.
+2. **Customer Support**: An AI agent with an "Assistant" role can handle customer queries, provide information, and perform actions like booking appointments.
+3. **Data Integration**: Using tools like REST API integration, AI agents can fetch real-time data (e.g., weather information) and use it to provide accurate responses.
+4. **Automation**: AI agents can automate repetitive tasks, such as data entry or report generation, improving productivity and reducing human error.

+By leveraging different roles and tool support, users can create versatile and powerful AI agents tailored to their specific requirements.

 ## Installation